-Although exciting and comprehensive, this plan's vision will be achievable despite stable or declining financial support from the state of Ohio for higher education.
+Although exciting and comprehensive, this plan vision will be achievable despite stable or declining financial support from the State of Ohio for higher education.
 Academic renovation investments will create fewer but better classrooms.
-We will remove underperforming facilities such as Carter Hall, the Transportation Center and Westwood Building.
-Investments in University Hall.
-Lancelot Thompson Student Union and Parks Tower will extend the lives of those buildings.
-The new buildings will be flexible and sustainable.
+Facilities in poor condition such as Carter Hall. the Transportation Center, and the Westwood Building will be removed.
+Investments in buildings like University Hall, Lance Thompson Student Union, and Parks Tower will extend their lives.
+New buildings will be flexible and sustainable.

-We value our current partners including the state of Ohio.
-As we improve our campuses, we seek to identify opportunities to partner with adjacent neighborhoods, industry, institutions, alumni and athletics benefactors. enabling them to materially contribute to the University's continued success.
+We value our current partners including the State of Ohio.
+As we improve our campuses, we seek to identity opportunities to partner with adjacent neighborhoods, industry, institutions, alumni and athletic benefactors, enabling them to materially contribute to the University's continued success.

 We seek to be a transformative force for the world.
-In response, this plan seeks to renew our campuses so that the University will continue to serve the students who entrust us with their education.
+In response, this plan seeks to transform our campuses to enable the University to continue to grow and improve.